Part-Time Attendance & Early Graduation Guidelines

 2) Applicants must have completed all CJHS credits required for graduation by the end of the 7th semester.
 This includes passage of the U.S. and Missouri Constitution Tests.

-3) CJHS pays annual tuition costs to Franklin Technology Center (FTC) and Carthage Technical Center (CTC) for the entire year of attendance.
-Therefore, FTC and CTC students who have completed all 29-credit graduation requirements may be approved for “part-time attendance” during the second semester, but they must continue to attend their FTC or CTC classes throughout the second semester.
+3) CJHS pays annual tuition costs to Franklin Technology Center (FTC), Carthage Technical Center (CTC), Crowder College AMT and Missouri Southern Center for Advanced Professional Studies (MOSO CAPS) for the entire year of attendance.
+Therefore, FTC, CTC, Crowder College AMT and MOSO CAPS students who have completed all 29-credit graduation requirements may be approved for “part-time attendance” during the second semester, but they must continue to attend their FTC, CTC, Crowder College AMT or MOSO CAPS classes throughout the second semester.
 It should also be noted that two full years of attendance is required in order to complete FTC and CTC programs and certifications.
-FTC and CTC students (and their parents) who are interested in this option must sign a contract indicating that the student will abide by this part time attendance policy.
-FTC and CTC students who fail to continue to attend their FTC or CTC courses will not be permitted to participate in various senior activities (prom, senior trip, graduation ceremonies, etc.)
+FTC, CTC, Crowder College AMT and MOSO CAPS students (and their parents) who are interested in this option must sign a contract indicating that the student will abide by this part-time attendance policy.
+FTC, CTC, Crowder College AMT and MOSO CAPS students who fail to continue to attend their FTC, CTC, Crowder College AMT or MOSO CAPS courses will not be permitted to participate in various senior activities (prom, senior trip, graduation ceremonies, etc.)

 4) The application for early graduation must be approved by—

 --student’s school counselor

 --Board of Education

 5) Students who (1) have the minimum credits required for graduation but (2) do not complete the eighth semester and (3) have not followed the procedure for early graduation will: